A moderately challenging loop. Absolutely delightful the whole way.

 A surprising number of Catskills 3500 peaks are visible through the opening.

 Take a close look at this next photo, looking down into Lost Clove.
-I noticed something unusual about it as I was processing the image…
+As I was processing this image, I noticed something unusual about it…

 All along the clove wall behind the house: old logging trails, like faint veins on a leaf.